 Use of two websites for this course is required. (this is an online course!)
 All graded activity and such as quizzes, required discussion forums, and midterm tests are located in the LCC Desire2Learn website.
-"Content", readings, and study materials are located at macro.econproph.net.
+"Content", readings, worksheet materials, and other study materials are located at macro.econproph.net.
 Links to other resources about economics, websites, copies of in-class slide presentations, and practice quizzes are available on the Web at macro.econproph.net.